codemakerss/Linux-Bash-Learning/intro_shell_piping.md

 cat lines.txt | sort -r | less
 ```
 or we can only extract the line that we want from files
-and output to another file
+and output to another file - grep is to match number or
+characters in the file
 ```bash
 cat lines.txt |  grep 3 > matchline.txt
 ```